Rastopyr/mokos/README.md

 ### Route(routeName)

-Register new route and return API route object.
+Create new route and return API of route.

 **Arguments**
 * routeName - { String }  Name of route

 ### .then(chain)

-Register `chain` function as handler of route.
+Add `chain` function as handler of route.

 **Arguments**
 * chain - { Function || Promise } Handler of route chain.
 Function or Promise